camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/openshift/terraform-setup.md

    :::note Configure your cluster

-   Please customize the cluster name, availability zones, and the token with the values you previously retrieved from the Red Hat Console.
+   Please customize the cluster name, availability zones, with the values you previously retrieved from the Red Hat Console.
    Additionally, provide a secure username and password for the cluster administrator.

+   Ensure that you have set the environment `RHCS_TOKEN` is set with your [OpenShift Cluster Management API Token](https://console.redhat.com/openshift/token/rosa).

    By default, this cluster will be accessible from the internet.
 If you prefer to restrict access, please refer to the official documentation of the module.